How To Save a Marriage

 “We must stay in each other’s life”, read one of them.
 “I can’t wait to see you tomorrow”, read another.

-My husband and best friend replied in the same manner.
+My husband replied in the same manner.

 I was shocked beyond belief.
 I felt the floor slipping from under my feet and I had to sit down because I was so dizzy.

-Dealing With the Unbelievable Hurt
+Dealing With the Pain and Jealousy

 Like all emotional (or physical) cheaters, my husband denied his affair.
 But I was in a rage and felt I had to find out more.